For Questions Contact: firstname.lastname@example.org

 contributions that might qualify a nominee include: producing a set of writings that has had a major influence on human genetics education, developing a curriculum

 members.
 If a group is nominated, at least one nominee in the group must be a current member.
-A monetary award and plaque will be presented to the recipient(s) at
+A monetary award of $10,000 and plaque will be presented to the recipient(s) at

 the Society's Annual Meeting.